-• Board Developed Courses
+Board Developed Courses

 These are courses for which the NSW Education Standards Authority develops a syllabus, setting out the aims, objectives, outcomes, structure and content.
 Most Board Developed HSC courses, including the VET Framework courses, may contribute to the calculation of the ATAR.
+Some subjects have optional HSC examinations.
+Subject to ATAR rules, students must undertake the optional HSC examination in order to have the results from that course included in the calculation of their ATAR.